JelteF/derive_more/doc/index_mut.md

 % What #[derive(IndexMut)] generates

-Deriving `IndexMut` only works only works for a single field of a struct.
+Deriving `IndexMut` only works for a single field of a struct.
 Furthermore it requires that the type also implements `Index`, so usually `Index` should also be derived.
 The result is that you will mutably index it's member directly.